Short stem prosthesis – Frequently Asked Questions (FAQ)

 Short answer:

-A short stem prosthesis is a modern, bone-preserving hip prosthesis with a shortened stem that largely preserves the thigh bone.
+A short-stem prosthesis is a modern, bone-sparing Hüftprothese with a verkürzten stem that largely preserves the femur.

 Explanation:

-Unlike the classic hip replacement the short-stem prosthesis is only anchored in the upper part of the thigh.
-This preserves more bone, the force transmission is more natural, and later revision surgeries are easier.
-This technique offers significant advantages, especially for younger, active patients.
+short-stem prosthesis is only anchored in the upper part of the femur.
+This preserves more bone, the force transmission is more natural and later revision surgeries are easier.
+This technique offers especially for younger, active patients decisive advantages.

 🔹 When is a short stem prosthesis considered?